 LUK calculates its SCR using the standard formula.
-LUK's Solvency II own funds are primarily comprised of Tier 1 items for the years ended 31 December 2021 and 2020.
+LUK's Solvency II own funds are primarily comprised of Tier 1 items for the years ended 31 December 2022 and 2021.
 Tier 1 capital is the highest-quality capital under Solvency II with the greatest loss-absorbing capacity, comprising share capital and retained earnings.
-For the years ended 31 December 2021 and 2020, LUK was more than adequately capitalised under the Solvency II regime.
+For the years ended 31 December 2022 and 2021, LUK was more than adequately capitalised under the Solvency II regime.
 The Group is closely monitoring consultations and proposals related to changes to the UK Solvency regime post the UK's departure from the EU on 31 December 2020.
-The areas under review are not currently expected to have a material impact on the solvency position of any of the Group's UK regulated entities.
+A number of material changes were contained within the consultation published by the PRA in November 2022.
+The consultation is open until May 2023 with a view to implementing new requirements from December 2024.
+Whilst the areas under review are not currently expected to have a material impact on the solvency position of any of the Group's UK regulated entities there will be a change in the reporting requirements.